Fabinout/fabinout.github.io/_drafts/2022-02-09-La Modern Monetary Theory.md

 du désir qu'ont les individus d'en épargner pour se les échanger avant même de payer ces taxes.

+There is therefore no financial constraint on fiscal policy, and it should be pursued (towards the best goals) up and until price stability / full employment is attained, without any obsession with the level of debt or deficits being incurred.
+To build its arguments, MMT begins with the concept of the monopoly power over currency issuance.
+As the state is the sole legal supplier of a sovereign currency, noting therein that money today is not even paper money but rather a set of digits in safely-guarded spreadsheets, and that money is largely “credit” created rather than cash delivered; the sovereign has monopoly power over the instrument and can issue as much of it as it likes.
+It has the monopoly over a legitimized but abstract object of ascribed value, which society can and must use to transact.
+It can then pay for its debts denominated in that currency by simply issuing more of it.
+After all, in the post-gold standard era, what is the value of its money tied to but itself?

+Herein lies the legacy of removing the gold standard, to which currencies used to be pegged and made convertible along a determined ratio.
+MMT argues that the world has yet to come to terms with the demise of that system, abolished by US President Richard Nixon in 1971, In essence, the U.S. and other major sovereign currency issuers no longer need to fear a shortage of gold to back their money, leaving them free to issue as much as desired.19 MMT’s assessment on the creation of money through the banking system is important to understand in that regard.
+In contrast to conventional interpretations, banks do not issue loans out of deposits; but rather issue loans based on the demand for borrowing.
+Those who borrow from banks then stash their proceeds in the bank.
+Whomsoever receives a check simply makes another deposit in a bank.
+As such, MMT views the causality in reverse: deposits do not create loans; loans create deposits.20 This is one aspect of MMT that even some conservative central bankers—including those at Germany’s Bundesbank—agree with.

 # Critiques de la MMT

 Les économistes orthodoxes et les universitaires critiquent largement la MMT et s'écharpent